Kauffman bracket versus Jones polynomial skein modules: Motivation

 Within the Reshetikhin-Turaev theory, and already present in previous works by Reshetikhin himself, lies the Jones polynomial of framed knots and links, but with a slightly different normalization.
 This polynomial fits exactly the quantum field theoretical model from Witten's paper, it is the polynomial that Chern-Simons theory would associate to a link whose components are colored by the $2$-dimensional irreducible representation of $SU(2)$.
 We will refer to this polynomial as the Jones polynomial in the Reshetikhin-Turaev normalization (or simply the Jones polynomial, when there is no possibility of confusion).
 The coloring of a knot by the $n$-dimensional irreducible representation of $SU(2)$ yields a polynomial invariant of knots called the colored Jones polynomial, of which the Jones polynomial in the Reshetikhin Turaev normalization itself corresponds to $n=2$.
 The convention is that the $n$th colored Jones polynomial of a knot $K$, denoted by $J(K,n)$, corresponds to the coloring of $K$ by the $n+1$st irreducible representation.

-A framed link in the 3-dimensional sphere $S^3$, or more generally in a compact, orientable, 3-dimensional manifold $M$, is an embedding of finitely many annuli.
-Both the Kauffman bracket and the Jones polynomial in the Reshetikhin-Turaev normalization of a knot or link in $S^3$ can be computed using skein relations, and these skein relations are quite similar.
+Let $M$ be a compact, orientable, 3-dimensional manifold $M$, on which an orientation has been chosen.
+A framed link in $M$ is an embedding of finitely many annuli.

+Let us discuss first the case $M=S^3$.
+Both the Kauffman bracket and the Jones polynomial in the Reshetikhin-Turaev normalization of a framed knot or link in $S^3$ can be computed using skein relations, and these skein relations are quite similar.
 We denote the Kauffman bracket of a link $L$ by $\left<L\right>$ and this version of the Jones polynomial by $J_L$, both in the variable $t$.
 To write down the skein relations, let $L,H,V$ be three framed links that coincide except in a ball where they are as shown in Figure~\ref{crossing}.
+What this means is that we have an orientation preserving embedding of the ball into $S^3$ such that the preimage of the three links through this embedding look as depicted in the diagrams.
 The Kauffman bracket has the skein relations

 Here and below $O$ is the unknot.
+The first equality expresses the relation between the brackets of $L, H,$ and $V$, while the second expresses the fact that every trivial link component can be replaced by multiplication by the scalar $-t^2-t^{-2}$.

-The skein relations of the Jones polynomial in the Reshetikhin-Turaev normalization have been computed by R.~Kirby and P.~Melvin in \cite{kirbymelvin}; they are
+On the other hand, the skein relations of the Jones polynomial in the Reshetikhin-Turaev normalization have been computed by R.~Kirby and P.~Melvin in \cite{kirbymelvin}; they are

-Note that there are two skein relations from resolving a crossing, the one on the left is used when different link components cross, and the one on the right is used when a link component crosses itself, with $\epsilon$ being the sign of the crossing.
+There are two skein relations for resolving a crossing, the one on the left is used when different link components cross, meaning that the two crossing strands in the diagram $L$ from Figure~\ref{crossing} come from different link components, and the skein relation on the right is used when the diagram $L$ corresponds to a link component crossing itself, with $\epsilon$ being the sign of the crossing.
+To compute $\epsilon$, one chooses any of the two possible orientations of the link component, which then orients the two strands inside the ball, and then the sign is computed using the right hand rule.
+Both orientations of the link yield the same value for $\epsilon$.